newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

     ^ Visualize if there is a difference in the median number of days across the four types.
 If there is not, than the median number of days probably doesn't affect popularity.
 If the median does differ, then it could impact popularity and it should be added to the ML.

+4. Find a feature of our campgrounds (like siteype) to explore that might add to final analysis (Vincent)

-4. Clustering to understand the relationship between popularity* and activities (Nataliia).
+5. Clustering to understand the relationship between popularity* and activities (Nataliia).

     *Popularity is defined by:
         a.
 Demand (# of reservations/# of campsites)